zelang-dev/c-raii/README.md

 C_API bool thrd_is_finish(future_t);

 /**
-* Creates an scoped `vector/array/container` for arbitrary arguments passing into an single `paramater` function.
+* Creates an scoped `vector/array/container` for arbitrary arguments passing
+* into an single `parameter` function.
 * - Use standard `array access` for retrieval of an `union` storage type.
 *
 * - MUST CALL `args_destructor_set()` to have memory auto released
-*   within ~callers~ current scoped `context`, will happen either at return/exist or panics.
+*   within ~callers~ scoped `context`, will happen either at return/exist or panics.
 *
 * - OTHERWISE `memory leak` will be shown in DEBUG build.
 *